What is Laser Therapy?

 - Surgical wounds – incisions from spays, neuters, knee surgeries, dental extractions and so on will all heal faster with laser therapy

-Whether your pet is recovering from surgery or injury, healing from wounds, or simply aging, he or she will benefit from this revolutionary new approach to healing.
+Whether your pet is recovering from surgery or injury, healing from wounds, or simply aging, he or she may benefit from this revolutionary, new, drug-free approach to healing.

 How does Laser Therapy work?